 Wavemachinelabs Auria Pro – Auria Pro might be sound a tad pricy at $49.99 for an iPad app, but just look at what this little digital audio workstation can do!

 Auria features unlimited midi and audio tracks, audio time-stretching capabilities, ships with disk-streaming Lyra sampler as well as a great collection of other plugins, such as a convolution reverb and filtering unit provided by FabFilter.

 Retronyms Wej – Again, the only viable solution to connect multiple devices to your iPad.
-Retails at $149.

-Behringer X-Touch + Extender – Behringer’s X-touch control platform may be a couple of years old,, but that doesn’t mean it’s necessarily a bad thing: Auria users are happily reporting that their Behringer controllers are now working great with Auria Pro.
+Behringer X-Touch + Extender – Behringer’s X-Touch control platform may be a couple of years old,, but that doesn’t mean it’s necessarily a bad thing: Auria users happily report that their Behringer controllers are behaving are now working great with Auria Pro.

-There is another fun feature about these control surfaces though, which is that they offer MIDI as well as powered USB connections, so you can extend your setup as you go.
+There is another fun feature about these control surfaces, though: they offer MIDI and powered USB connections, so you can extend your setup as you go.

 Arturia BeatStep Pro – This beautifully designed pad controller from Arturia does sequencing, offers performance controls and comes with a wide variety of connections (USB, MIDI, CV/Gate).

-Studiologic Numa Compact 2 – Ok, maybe a tad big keyboard controller with 88 keys but this one is a real pleasure to play and extends the playability of our iPad rig considerably.
+Studiologic Numa Compact 2 – Ok, maybe a tad big keyboard controller with 88 keys, but this one is a real pleasure to play and extends the playability of our iPad rig considerably.

-Today, we’re no longer so restricted about technological concepts and you can really see it in the way creative people/software developers/hardware manufacturers now approach the whole process of making music.
+Today, we’re no longer so restricted about technological concepts, and you can really see it in the way creative people/software developers/hardware manufacturers now approach the whole process of making music.

 But when you look at all of the variables above (and count in the ones that were deliberately left out from this article, such as recording sounds from external sources), you’ll surely realise there is almost an infinite number of different tools and workflows you could choose from.

-But there is still only one answer if you’re really serious about making beats on a professional level: all of the big names use a digital audio workstation software to do the heavy lifting (i.e. mixing and polishing the sounds), and when you look at the amount of tools available as VST, AU and AAX format it’s clear, that the real power still lies within computer-based solutions.
+But there is still only one answer if you’re really serious about making your own beats on a professional level: all of the big names use a digital audio workstation software to do the heavy lifting (i.e. mixing and polishing the sounds), and when you look at the number of tools available as VST, AU and AAX format it’s clear, that the real power still lies within computer-based solutions.

-So, maybe the biggest insight that the pros could ever give us is the strength in finding your main go-to tools to kickstart the process of making music in the first place — and that’s the magical place, where we all want to be!
+So, maybe the biggest insight that the pros could ever give us is the strength in finding your main go-to tools to kickstart the process of making music in the first place — and that’s the magical place where we all want to be!